-Architectural visualisation is a powerful tool that gives architects and developers the capacity to bring nearly any concept to life–from quaint countryside neighbourhoods to cities of the future.
-Yet, when asked, most of us probably only have a vague idea how these representations that sell millions in property and land are made.
+Architectural visualisation is a powerful tool that gives architects, developers and product designers the capacity to bring nearly any concept to life–from quaint countryside villages to contemporary bathrooms.
+Yet, when asked, most of us probably only have a vague idea how these representations that sell millions in property, products and land are made.

 To give you a glimpse of what happens behind the scenes of an architectural visualisation project, we’ve broken the process down into 6 stages.